 Monday, June 1st at 7pm.
 Chez Jules, Northgate St.

-Following last year’s 65th Celebration Dinner, we are repeating this great opportunity to get together to focus on Chester’s Heritage.
-Chester Civic Trust will be hosting this special Summer Social for members*.
-We will also have a mystery guest speaker to give us an insight on ‘Culture and Crowds’.
+Following the 65th Celebration Dinner, we got together to once again focus on Chester’s Heritage.
+The Summer Social also gave us an insight on ‘Culture and Crowds’.

 Thursday, May 21 2026, 2pm. at Bishop Lloyd’s Palace